Hotspot Shield Prices: Fair or Not?

 Say you bit the bullet and paid for Hotspot Shield, but later wanted to cancel.
 We’ve all had buyer’s remorse before, and Hotspot Shield understands that implicitly.
 That’s why it gave us 45 days from our purchase date to get a full refund on Hotspot Shield.
 As if the free version wasn’t enough of a test run!

 Let’s get back to the topic at hand, Hotspot Shield, and whether or not it’s worth its pricing.
 We think it is for the following reasons:

 - Worldwide availability: With servers in more than 80 countries around the world, we connected to Hotspot Shield at home as well as while traveling.

 - Torrenting: Downloading non-copyrighted material was easy with Hotspot Shield encrypting our activity.

-- Netflix: We got bored with everything on Netflix, so we connected to Hotspot Shield and switched over to servers in other countries, seeing the different content they had in store.
+- Netflix: We got bored with everything on Netflix, so we connected to Hotspot Shield and changed our Netflix region, seeing the different content they had in store.